bmrips/dotfiles/README.md

 1. Set the repo's e-mail address: `git config user.email benedikt.rips@gmail.com`.

-1. Store the KeePassXC database password in the secret manager: `nix run nixpkgs#libsecret -- store --label="Password for the KeePassXC database" keepassxc password`

 1. Import my GPG keys from the KeePassXC database.

 1. Commit the configuration for the new host.